lisagjh/lisavanderhoorn.nl/src/content/projects/DDA-scroll.md

 lang: "en"
 ---

-At FDND, we had a special sprint where we got to let our creativity run free and build fun stuff, letting go of the styleguide of our client.
-Each week, we got a new random prompt focused on a new-ish technology.
+At FDND, we had a special sprint where we got to let our creativity run free and build fun stuff, letting go of the style of our client.
+Each week, we received a random prompt focused on a new-ish technology.

+## The Challenge

-This week we focused on scroll driven animations.
-My prompt was <em>Sad Acid Graphics Scroll Driven Animations</em>.
+This week’s focus was on scroll-driven animations.
+My specific prompt was **_Sad Acid Graphics Scroll Driven Animations_**..

+Since I had already done quite a few CSS-based scroll animations before, I challenged myself to take it up a notch and try something new!

+## My Solution

-I had already done CSS scroll driven animations plenty of times, so I decided to do something different.
-I began by researching the vibe of the prompt, by looking at images that represented this style.
-I found inspiration in wireframe shapes, grids, and black-and-white colors with bold, bright accents.
+I started by researching the meaning of the words in the prompt.
+I looked up visuals that matched the aesthetic; wireframe shapes, grids, and black-and-white palettes with bold neon accents.

-After sketching a rough concept, I dove right into building.
-I chose Three.js to create a rotating wireframe donut.
-I had dabbled in Three.js earlier in the year, so I could reuse much of that knowledge.
-Once the shape was in place, I fine-tuned the animation.
-My first attempt was too fast and not smooth enough, so I added easing to give it a more fluid feel.
+After sketching out a rough concept, I jumped into development.
+I wanted to use Three.js to create a rotating wireframe donut.
+I had experimented with Three.js earlier in the year, so I could build on that foundation, tweak it and play around with it.

-I spent a lot of time tweaking the animation, experimenting with different speeds and effects, and even more time searching for the perfect font.
-After many hours of refining, I settled on a bold font and finalized the design.

-The result was a scroll-driven animation with a rotating 3D object that embodied the gritty, acid-inspired aesthetic of the prompt.
-The challenge of optimizing performance, especially with Three.js, was rewarding, and it was a great opportunity to experiment with something outside of my usual design scope.

-I still love this project.
-It was a fun break from routine, a chance to push my skills, and a reminder of how endless the possibilities are with coding!
-It also inspired me to add something like this to my own website - hence the `three.js` shape on the home page.
+Once I had the shape working, I focused on the animation.
+My first version felt clunky, it was too fast and not smooth.
+It stopped abruptly when you stopped scrolling.
+So I added easing and tweaked the speed until it felt more fluid and responsive.
+I also experimented with performance, effects, and of course I spent way too long picking a font.

+## The Result

+At the end of the week I had a wireframe grid donut, which smoothly rotates on scroll.
+Making adjustments to the rest of the page really made it fit the prompt very well.

+## Reflection

+This project was very fun!
+I still think it's pretty cool.
+It was a fun break from serious client work and a chance to just build something cool and fun.
+It showed how much fun it is to experiment with unfamiliar technology, and how much impact motion has.

+This project even inspired me to add a similar Three.js shape to my personal website’s homepage (old version), proof that creative spikes can have long-term impact.